dbolding12/dboldingportfolio.github.io/README.md

 # Desciption of Assignment
-In this assignment i needed to create a portfolio using bootstrap and other frameworks learned in class.
+In this assignment I needed to create a portfolio using bootstrap and other frameworks learned in class.
 Additionally, I added some personalization and key facts about me.
-Hope you enjoy what you see.
+Hope you enjoy what you see!
+Bootstrap is a great framework to build forms, grids, and much more.

+---David Bolding---

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio